Pisex/cs2-vip-modules/VIP_Respawn/README.md

 # [VIP] Respawn
 My Discord server - https://discord.com/invite/g798xERK5Y

-Adds the ability for a VIP player to revive(works unstable)
+Adds the ability for a VIP player to revive

 In **groups.ini** add:
 ```